What Does It Mean to Color the Neuron and Neuroglial Cells

 Practical Steps for Researchers

 Once the staining is complete, the final hurdle is the imaging stage.
 It is easy to overexpose a sample, washing out the subtle gradients that make a cell look natural, or to under-stain, leaving you with a "ghostly" image that lacks definition.
-Using a high-quality microscope with calibrated light sources is essential to check that the colors you see on your screen accurately represent the biological reality of the specimen.
+Using a high-quality microscope with calibrated light sources is essential to make sure the colors you see on your screen accurately represent the biological reality of the specimen.

 Common Pitfalls to Avoid